-In a singles game, everything is up to you, which can be both good and bad.
-It’s good because you never have to worry about being paired with a weak doubles player, but it’s bad because there’s more pressure and no one to cover for any flaws in your game.
+Everything is up to you in a singles game, which can be both a blessing and a curse.
+A blessing because you never have to worry about being paired with a weak doubles partner, but it’s a curse because there’s more pressure and no one to cover for any flaws in your game.
 Each of our singles strategies is discussed in greater detail below.

 - Be Consistent And Out-Rally Your opponent

 - Emphasize Crosscourt Shots